ehsanx/ehsankarim/content/Service/_index.md

 # Reviewer for Journal Articles

+- Acted as reviewer for the following journals
+  - Biometrics
+  - American Journal of Epidemiology
+  - Statistics in Medicine
+  - Epidemiology
+  - BMJ
+  - BMC Medical Research Methodology
+  - Biometrical Journal
+  - Pharmacoepidemiology and Drug Safety
+  - Journal of Statistical Research
+  - R Journal
+  - Journal of Data Science
+  - Annals of Epidemiology
+  - Global Epidemiology
+  - Annals of Neurology
+  - Journal of Neurology and Neuromedicine
+  -	Current Developments in Nutrition
+  - PharmacoEconomics
+  - Journal of Biomedical Analytics
+  - International Journal of Statistics and Probability
-- 'Best reviewer for the year' for 2017.
+- Received 'Best reviewer for the year' for 2017 from Pharmacoepidemiology and Drug Safety.
 Also was recognized in 2015.

 {{< tweet 1032706096878649344 >}}